trustfractal/id-integration-docs/README.md

 Authorization: Bearer {access-token}
 ```

 This endpoint returns JSON.
-An example follows below.
+A few examples follow.

+When the user is a natural person:

 ```
 {